ByteTools Logo

 • • Batched similar requests together

 Prompt caching is the single fastest way to reduce costs.
-Both Anthropic and OpenAI offer massive discounts on cached content that repeats across requests—like system instructions, reference documents, or few-shot examples.
+Both Anthropic and OpenAI offer meaningful discounts on cached content that repeats across requests—like system instructions, reference documents, or few-shot examples.

 How to Implement Caching